Regression thresholds for guarded rollouts

 Here’s what the values mean:

 - Thresholds closer to 0%: A more conservative approach with minimal tolerance for performance drops.
-This indicates little tolerance for risk that the treatment group performs worse than the control group.
+This indicates little tolerance for risk that the new variation performs worse than the original variation.

 If you want to prioritize detecting even small regressions, set the threshold lower.
-If you’re comfortable with some performance degradation, you can increase the threshold to a value greater than 0%.
+If you are comfortable with some performance degradation, you can increase the threshold to a value greater than 0%.

 How regression thresholds work